-The remarkable and historic 15 acre garden at Llanover was created in the late eighteenth century when Benjamin Waddington, father of Lady Llanover (1802 – 1896), used the Rhyd y Meirch stream flowing through the surrounding parkland, to create ponds, cascades and rills all enhanced by a network of paths, bridges and archways to frame stunning views.
+The remarkable and historic 15 acre garden at Llanover was created in the late eighteenth century when Benjamin Waddington, father of Lady Llanover (1802 – 1896), used the Rhyd y Meirch stream flowing through the surrounding parkland, to create ponds, cascades and rills.
+These water features are enhanced by a network of paths, bridges and archways to frame stunning views.

-Visitors can admire the magnificient Plane trees, over 200 years old and the unusual trees and shrubs planted from 1960 - 1999 by Robin Herbert VMH, a former President of the RHS.
-There is a significant collection of spring flowering Magnolias together with Maples, Nyssas, Hickorys and Sorbus grown for their stunning autumn fruits and colour.
-Ross & Elizabeth Murray, together with Peter Hall, formerly Head Gardener at Powis Castle have continued to actively plant throughout the garden and park.
-The herbaceous borders have being reviewed and improved with annuals, perennials and roses.
+Visitors can admire the magnificient Plane trees planted over 200 years ago and the arboreta, which include several National Champions planted from 1960 - 1999 by Robin Herbert VMH, a former President of the RHS.
+There is a significant collection of spring flowering Magnolias together with Maples, Nyssas, Hickorys and Sorbus grown for their colourful autumn fruits and foliage.
+Ross & Elizabeth Murray, together with Nick Carnell, the Head Gardener continue to plant throughout the garden and park.
+The herbaceous borders have been reviewed and improved with annuals, perennials and roses.
 Within the Round Garden, Mary Payne MBE designed flower beds to give 'Maximum effect for Minimum Effort' - they look particularly stunning from August until the end of October.
-There is a planting combination, a feature or a view to be enjoyed in the Gardens at any time of the year.
+A glade of Hydrangeas has been created and the old pond has been replanted with damp lovers including Primulas, Hostas, Persicarias and Rodgersias.
+"A stunning garden with a planting combination, a feature or a view to be enjoyed in the Gardens at any time of the year. "

 Groups of 15 - 50 people are welcome by appointment.
-Please contact firstname.lastname@example.org for details of the guided garden tour, refreshments including the choice of morning coffee, lunch or tea with cakes and other local gardens to visit.
+Please contact firstname.lastname@example.org for details of the guided garden tour, refreshments including the choice of morning or afternoon tea and coffee with delicious home-made cakes.